maestro-server/webdocs/docs/installing/docker.rst

     * Server App
     * MongoDB

-You can setup and use a minimun installation, you can create and delete servers, apps, datacenters, change acl and create new users, with these you have a simple inventory system.
+You can create and delete servers, apps, datacenters, change acl and create new users, this setup offer a simple inventory system.

-If you like to use a synchronous features with AWS or other providers, then you need:
+To use a synchronous discovery features with AWS and/or other providers, do you need:

 ..